 NOTE: I recommend you to at least try this build out before voting.

 I put this video up for some "proof" that this build is actually viable and not just a troll build.
-When I have time I'll go deeper into making videos against certain match ups with my commentary.

 - Has one of the highest damgage outputs per second with two or three Voidlings up.